nlebedenco/clarinet/README.md

 where `<TESTSETNAME>` must be replaced by the name of the actual test set.
 This way test cases can be added or removed without affecting the CMakeLists.txt and will not interfere with other tests.
-Note test sets should normally be agnostic to execution order but they are guaranteed to be included in `NATURAL` order so contiguous digits are compared as whole numbers.
+Note test sets should normally be agnostic to execution order, but they are guaranteed to be included in `NATURAL` order so contiguous digits are compared as whole numbers.
 For example: the following list 10.0 1.1 2.1 8.0 2.0 3.1 will be sorted to 1.1 2.0 2.1 3.1 8.0 10.0 as opposed to the lexicographical order of 1.1 10.0 2.0 2.1 3.1 8.0.
 For more details see [list(SORT ...)](https://cmake.org/cmake/help/latest/command/list.html#sort).